 (3) The requirements of this section are in addition to Schedule 4 clauses 32 and 33.

+[Section 108 amended by No. 25 of 2013 s.
+30.]

 109. Deletion of commercially sensitive matters from reports

 (1) The board of a corporation may request the Minister to delete a matter that is of a commercially sensitive nature from the copies of a quarterly or annual report (and accompanying documents) relating to the corporation that are to be made public.